-The Math Emporium is a very large classroom; however, it is also very personal.
-When you walk through the doors for the first time, it may appear that we are nothing but a roomful of computers.
-While it is true that the Emporium contains over 250 computer workstations, a closer look will reveal a comprehensive mathematics learning center with plenty of math faculty and staff readily available.
-The computers are arranged in long rows with rolling chairs for ease of access.
-Along the back wall of the room are two private workrooms which can be used for one-on-one tutoring.
-The classroom in the emporium is used for weekly class meetings and lectures which students may choose to attend if they want additional instruction from a professor.
+The Math Emporium is actually two very large classrooms.
+When you walk through the doors for the first time, it may appear that we are nothing but computers.
+While it is true that the Emporium contains many computer workstations, a closer look will reveal a comprehensive mathematics learning center with plenty of math faculty and staff readily available.
+The computers are arranged in rows with rolling chairs for ease of access.
+There is a private room for one-on-one tutoring.

 Courses provided through the Math Emporium are not "online courses".
 Even so, while some high schools do offer math classes in an online format, we know that most of our students' previous math experience was in small classes where they met with the same teacher at the same time 5 days a week.
 No matter what the method of delivery, a college math class is not going to mimic that experience.
 As college educators, we know that's a good thing as your child will grow more responsible for his own learning.
 We will help students make the transition to college math courses.